American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 5) Katy Perry and Darius Rucker’s surprise duet

 What is: duets we never knew we wanted to see until now?
-Katy Perry enlisted country star and Hootie and the Blowfish frontman Darius Rucker to play guitar and sing with her during an acoustic rendition of “Only Love,” and as it happened, their voices meshed extremely well together.
+Katy Perry enlisted country star and Hootie & the Blowfish frontman Darius Rucker to play guitar and sing with her during an acoustic rendition of “Only Love,” and as it happened, their voices meshed extremely well.

 6) Becky G’s speech